Munich has a lot of beer history. But what was the most important year in that history?

 This restaurant serves Hacker-Pschorr beer, and therefore, without recognising it at the time, we were winding the clock back 124 years by asking for an old-style lager from the very brewery that had introduced the upstart Münchner Gold in 1893.
 (In another strange fold in the fabric of Munich’s beer history, since 1998 the Hacker-Pschorr recipes have been brewed at Paulaner – the last hold-out against the Hell-ish pale-lager onslaught).

-In another break with Munich convention, I ordered a plate of Nuremberg sausages.
+Just to break with Munich convention once again, I ordered a plate of Nuremberg sausages.
 These are probably more like English sausages than any other German style, and their sticky, spicy, caramel sweetness married perfectly with my Dunkel’s toffee, cinnamon and mince-pie opulence.

 By the end of the meal, we had found our Bavarian gear.